 Office Phone: 315-859-4831

 Friedman was an assistant at Tenafly High School in New Jersey in 2009.
 He worked with the offensive and defensive lines and special teams.
-He helped guide Tenafly's varsity to a 9-1 record and he was head coach of the junior varsity.
+He helped guide Tenafly's varsity program to a 9-1 record and he was head coach of the junior varsity.

-Office Phone: 315-859-4769
+Office Phone: 315-859-4904

 Terry Stanimer returned to Hamilton College in 2008 to serve as an assistant football coach.
 Stanimer was previously on the Continentals' staff in 1974 and 1975 under head coach Robert King.
 He works with the tight ends.

 Office Phone: 315-859-4867

-Wright was the offensive coordinator and quarterbacks coach for Plattsburgh's varsity in 2007.
+Wright was the offensive coordinator and quarterbacks coach for Plattsburgh's varsity program in 2007.
 He was offensive coordinator and offensive line coach for the junior varsity the previous year.